 For a $95 annual fee, there are still lots of other perks for you to enjoy while you travel.
 And there are some other straightforward ways for your to escape to complimentary airport lounges!

 If access to airport lounges is of paramount importance, you may have to resign yourself to paying a higher annual fee on a more expensive card to buy your way into lounge locations when you travel.

-So, the Sapphire Preffered doesn't have Lounge access.
+So, the Chase Sapphire Preferred® doesn't have Lounge access.
 But what else is on offer?
-Well, if you use a Sapphire Preferred card, you can enjoy the following benefits:
+Well, if you use a Chase Sapphire Preferred® card, you can enjoy the following benefits:

 - Earn 60,000 bonus points when you spend $4,000 within the first three months of opening your account.

 - A 25% redemption bonus when you make your travel bookings through Chase.